postgrespro/pg_probackup/Documentation.md

 - Remote operations: Backup PostgreSQL instance located on remote machine or restore backup on it
 - Backup from replica: Avoid extra load on the master server by taking backups from a standby
 - External directories: Add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
+- Backup Catalog: get list of backups and all corresponding metadata about them in `plain` or `json` formats

 To manage backup data, pg_probackup creates a **backup catalog**.
 This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single **backup catalog**.